yokyak/react-agent/docs/documentation.md

 ```
 *Values*
 `'SQL query'` - a raw SQL query string
-  * Values from an object passed from `pre` or the client can be injected in the SQL query using the syntax `$prop`, where `prop` represents a property on the passed object.
+  * Values from an object passed from `pre` or the client can be injected in the SQL query using the syntax `:prop`, where `prop` represents a property on the passed object.
+Multiple SQL queries can be used in one action by separating them with a semicolon `;`,

 `function` - function to execute, receiving three arguments:
   * `resolves` - returns its value to the client.